 Irritable bowel syndrome is a common condition that affects 1 in 5 people in the UK and can occur at any age.
-People suffering from IBS often notice that there is a strong connection between stress and IBS which is one of the reasons why hypnotherapy has proven to be an effective solution in relieving the symptoms.
+People suffering from IBS often notice that there is a strong connection between stress and IBS which is why hypnotherapy has shown to be an effective treatment.

 What are the symptoms of irritable bowel syndrome?